anirxdh/spectAIchallenge/README.md

 You are given 4 PDFs in the documents folder to test your code, with one of the specification PDFs already parsed into JSON.
 You must follow the JSON schema exactly (same JSON property names, same JSON value types).

 Your code should be generalizable.
-We will evaluate your code on more specifications written in MasterFormat.
+We will evaluate your code on more hidden specifications written in MasterFormat.

 ### Part 2 - Frontend
 Set up a [Next.js](https://nextjs.org/docs) frontend that connects to your backend.
 Present a simple webpage that will accept a PDF file.
 Then your backend should be called to fetch the specification's JSON representation.
 Pretty print the JSON on the webpage.
-Pay no attention to the stying of the webpage.

 ---

 ## 🚀 Submission Instructions
-1. Fork this repo or create your own GitHub repo with your solution.
+1. Fork this repo or create your own GitHub repo(s) with your solution.
-2. Make sure your repo includes:
+2. Make sure your repo(s) includes:
   - Dependency control files (pyproject.toml, package.json, etc.)
   - Instructions to start your backend and frontend services locally
   - Your JSON output for the other 3 specification PDFs
   - A short write-up (`WRITEUP.md`) with:
     - Your approach and assumptions
     - Limitations or things you'd improve with more time
-3. Email us the GitHub repo link (or zipped folder if needed)
+3. Email us the GitHub repo(s) link (or zipped folder if needed)

 ---